Operation Hot Rock: Background

 Mount Etna, one of the world's most active volcanoes, began erupting from new fissures on December 14, 1991.
 The eruption produced voluminous lava flows that started to advance down the mountain's south-eastern flank toward populated areas.
 The town of Zafferana Etnea, with about 7,000 residents, lies approximately 9 km downslope from the eruptive vent and was identified as being at grave risk.

 In early January 1992, emergency crews constructed a large earthen embankment (approximately 234 m long and 21 m high) in the Val Calanna area, a natural basin above Zafferana, hoping to contain the lava within that depression.
 This barrier, built by the Italian civil protection authorities and army with 370,000 m^{3} of earth and rock, held back the lava for about one month.
 However, by March 14 a new lobe of lava had flowed over the accumulated lava behind the barrier, and on April 8–10 the molten flow overtopped and breached the main embankment.

 As the lava front escaped the basin, it moved on a steep course toward Zafferana Etnea, causing alarm.
 Despite hastily building three additional smaller earthen dams in early April to slow it, the lava progressively overran these secondary barriers.
-On April 14, 1992, the flow reached the outskirts of Zafferana and engulfed its first building—a solitary house at Piano dell'Acqua (whose owner had symbolically set out wine and bread as an offering to the volcano).
+On April 14, 1992, the flow reached the outskirts of Zafferana and engulfed its first building — a solitary house at Piano dell'Acqua (whose owner had symbolically set out wine and bread as an offering to the volcano).
 By mid-April the lava had advanced to less than 1 km from the town's edge, with a tall flow front (~9 m high) creeping at 4–5 m per hour.

 The situation grew critical; local officials prepared evacuation plans for Zafferana's inhabitants, and Italy's Minister of Civil Protection, Nicola Capria, described the effort to save the town as an "uneven struggle" against a powerful "monster" of nature.

 Faced with the imminent threat, Italian volcanologists and engineers, led by Professor Franco Barberi of the National Vulcanology Group, explored more aggressive measures to divert the lava.
-Initial attempts by Italian Navy and Army engineers to slow the flow using explosives were carried out in early April.
 On April 13, explosives were detonated on the hardened lava crust in an attempt to collapse it and create an artificial dam; however, this had only limited, temporary effect.
-With the lava still advancing, Barberi and colleagues decided to attempt disrupting the lava upstream — by targeting the main lava tube carrying molten rock toward Zafferana.
+With the lava still advancing, Barberi and colleagues decided to attempt disrupting the lava upstream by targeting the main lava tube carrying molten rock toward Zafferana.
 Since this location was high on the volcano's flank (~2,000 m elevation in the rugged Valle del Bove), heavy-lift aerial support was required to transport materials and equipment.
-The Italian government requested assistance from the United States, which maintained military assets in Sicily (such as the U.S. Naval Air Station Sigonella).
+After initial Italian Navy and Army engineering attempts using explosives and makeshift barriers failed to stop the advancing lava in early April, Italian authorities requested assistance from the United States, which deployed heavy-lift helicopters and personnel to support the diversion strategy.
 In mid-April 1992, the U.S. European Command agreed to help, deploying Marine and Navy helicopters and personnel to join the lava diversion operation.